bfrg/vim-qf-diagnostics/README.md

 * **`<plug>(qf-diagnostics-popup-loclist)`** - Same as above but display the
   error messages from the current `location-list` of the current window.

-If not all quickfix errors (for the current line) fit into the popup window, a scrollbar will appear on the right side.
-The popup window can then be scrolled with <kbd>CTRL-J</kbd> and <kbd>CTRL-K</kbd>, or alternatively, using the mouse wheel.
+If not all errors in the current line fit into the popup window, a scrollbar will appear on the right side.
+The popup window can then be scrolled with
+<kbd>CTRL-J</kbd> and <kbd>CTRL-K</kbd>, or alternatively, using the mouse
+wheel.
 Pressing <kbd>CTRL-C</kbd> or moving the cursor in any direction will close the popup window.